You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 5G coverage

-25GB monthly fair usage limit in 83 Global Roaming destinations (unlimited plans with 4 Xtra benefits).
+25GB monthly fair usage limit in Global Roaming destinations (applies to Euro Roam and Global Roam plans).

 For more information, read our Vodafone unlimited data review.